vaisala-oss/meta-licscan/README.md

     LICSCAN_RECIPES = "coreutils util-linux"

-### Allowing incomplete image-specific results file

-Note also that image specific .json generation will fail if all necessary recipe-specific licscan .json files are not available.
-This can be avoided by declaring

-    LICSCAN_INCOMPLETE_IMAGE_JSON_WARN_ONLY = "yes"

-in `<BUILDDIR>`/conf/local.conf in which case each missing .json file produces mere bitbake warning about incomplete image specific .json instead.

 ## IV.
 Studying license analysis results

 A command line method for studying license analysis results is provided by using `licscantool` program.